 To give the finalists a chance to really shine, the livestreaming of the finals took place at a sound studio with professional equipment.
 Our panel of professional judges listened and provided detailed feedback, essentially a mentoring session for the final five.
 The livestream lasted over three hours, generating more than 1.4K comments, 2.5K engagements and achieving a reach of almost 9,000 people in several countries.
 Due to Covid-19 restrictions, the prize giving was a very small affair featuring live performances by the winners.
 The floor prizes were sourced from resident F&B entrepreneurs, directly supporting those in-house businesses.

 The best part of the K2K Idol competition is that the finals are only the beginning.
 Our post-event survey showed that 100% would recommend taking part to friends, 86% said they interacted with new people either online or in real life as a resukt of the competition, and over 50% said it improved their mood and their relationship with neighbours.
 My personal highlight was when a resident posted how proud he now was to live at this PPR.

 We have found so much talent at PPR Hicom, including a writer who will help us to compile more stories on ways this project has impacted lives, and we hope to share these with you over the following months.
-Thank you, CITI Malaysia for supporting our team and the community at PPR Hicom.
+Thank you, Citi Foundation, for supporting our team and the community at PPR Hicom.